top of page

 📍 Shohola, PA – I grew up in the vibrant colors of the ’90s, on the rolling hillsides of Pennsylvania – catching salamanders, being chased by chickens, and being fueled by Nickelodeon and Crayola.
 (Plot twist: I later interned at Crayola.
 Manifesting works, y’all.)

 📍 Portland, OR – Uhauled my cat and an absurdly large book collection across the country (twice).
 Became a street artist, wheat-pasting big pink vaginas on walls all around the PNW at night.
 Freelanced at small design shops, became the creative director of a digital startup designing an app, taught university classes at The Art Institute of Portland, meditated in silence on a mountaintop for 10 days and got my mind absolutely rocked, and dove deep into the world of yoga.
-Made 3 pilgrimages to India, shaved my head in Thailand, wore the beads, learned Sanskrit, and ended up spending 8 years studying and teaching yoga philosophy, hoping to help people reconnect with themselves.
+Made 3 pilgrimages to India, shaved my head in Thailand, wore the beads, learned Sanskrit, and ended up spending 9 years studying and teaching yoga philosophy, hoping to help people reconnect with themselves.
 Accidently reconnected with myself instead.

 📍 Back Home to PA – Donated all my belongings and moved home to care for my aging parents (my most challenging job to date).
-Started my own yoga business during lockdown, held retreats and trainings on Zoom, and built an online and in-person yoga community.
+Started my own business during lockdown, held retreats and trainings on Zoom, and built an online and in-person yoga community.
 Cared for my father and witnessed his health decline from his long fought battle with Parkinson’s disease.
 Repainted my childhood home to look like one of my illustrations, and once I ran out of surfaces, started painting big, colorful butterflies on canvas.
-Said goodbye to Dad last summer, held a beach-karaoke themed celebration-of-life party for him, and somewhere amidst my grief, art came flooding back full force – and this time, I knew what I stood for and had something to say.
+Said goodbye to Dad in August 2024, held a beach-karaoke themed celebration-of-life party for him, and somewhere amidst my grief, art came flooding back full force – and this time, I knew what I stood for and had something to say.

 If for some reason (likely insanity) you want to hear even more about my story, particularly big life pivots and the chapter with my Dad, I was recently interviewed by Canvas Rebel Magazine.
 Check it out here!